bmeddeb/gitbench/docs/api/blame-commit.md

 ## Integrating with Pandas

-GitFleet's results can be easily converted to pandas DataFrames for advanced analysis:
+gitbench's results can be easily converted to pandas DataFrames for advanced analysis:

 ```python
 import pandas as pd